Welcome to Norrbotten's museum

 Most of the church cottages we see today are not those that stood on the site during the 1600th century, but were often added during the 1800th century.

-There have been seventy-one church and Lapp towns in Sweden.
-Today, only sixteen remain, of which eight are in Norrbotten:
+There have been 71 church and Lapp towns in Sweden.
+Today, only sixteen remain, eight of which are in Norrbotten:

 We live today in an industrial society.
 This is not least noticeable in Norrbotten, which is characterized by large-scale industries in basic industries such as forestry, ore and hydropower.
 In addition to the large industries, small-scale industrial activity has also been important for the county's development.
 In Norrbotten there is an industrial landscape that bears witness to the county's history.